pivotal-cf/docs-cloudbees/Jenkins.html.md

 There are no restrictions on installing any other plugins, including CloudBees Enterprise plugins and open source.
 Any user installed plugins will be persisted after an upgrade or a restore of the VMs by Bosh.

+#### Gradle Wrapper
+We recommend that you use `Gradle Wrapper` in your application.

+When building your application, unless specified otherwise the generated file will be named after your **Jenkins job** and placed into **/build/libs/**

 ### Environment Architecture

 #### Masters